Education: we all have a role to play

 The first part of the conference focussed on research on young people’s attitudes to education and community relations.
 This was followed by a session that highlighted some challenges, such as wellbeing and mental health, diversity and inclusion, and dealing with difficult issues in a school environment.
 The final part provided inspiration, with some positive experiences from the engagement with parents and local communities.

-Education: A passport to the future
+Education: a passport to the future

 The welcome address was by Baroness May Blood (Campaign Chair, IEF), who was pleased to be attending: “I’m always happy to be at a gathering of community people.”

 Her big question was what is it about Northern Ireland’s education system that produces underachievement?
 She described her efforts with others to improve outcomes for those in her community at Shankill, in taking on the challenges of underachievement, teenage pregnancy, and non-employment.
-Their work resulted in the setting up an Early Years project, which received £6.5 million from Europe.
+Their work resulted in the setting up of an Early Years project, which received £6.5 million from Europe.
 She recalled at the time of the dismissive attitude from elected representatives: “What do you know?
 You’re only community people!”
 Blood replied with evidence, noting that Early Years programmes are commonplace today in Northern Ireland.

 “Community can make a difference.
 We got to believe in ourselves,” Blood said.